 - (6) Include an actuarial memorandum prepared, dated and signed by the member of the American Academy of Actuaries who provides the following information concerning the determination of the nonforfeiture values: - (a) A demonstration that the values of the policy comply with the standards of the NAIC Standard Nonforfeiture Law for Life Insurance, model #808.
 The smoker/nonsmoker mortality tables in the NAIC Model Rule (Regulation) Permitting Smoker/Nonsmoker Mortality Tables For Use In Determining Minimum Reserve Liabilities And Nonforfeiture Benefits, or the mortality rates which are a blend of the male and female rates in the NAIC Procedure For Permitting Same Minimum Nonforfeiture Standards For Men and Women Insured Under 1980 CSO And 1980 CET Mortality Tables, or any other mortality tables approved for use by the NAIC in determining minimum nonforfeiture values, may be used in determining minimum nonforfeiture values.
-The company shall use the composite mortality table for issue ages at which there is no distinction between smoker and nonsmoker mortality rates and continue to use the table for all future attained ages; - (b) A description of the policy and policy provisions which affect the nonforfeiture values; - (c) The formulae, assumptions and methodology used.
-The methodology used may be either the "triple status" approach or the Frasier approach (as described in the March 1978 issue of The Actuary, a publication of the Society of Actuaries).
-However, the "triple status" approach is limited to use with two lives.
-The actuarial memorandum should also include a description of the methodology to be used for determining the ages to be used for determining nonforfeiture values (for example, exact ages and rate classes or joint equal issue ages).
-If nonforfeiture values are determined using a joint equal issue ages approach developed using a methodology or tables described in a generally accepted publication of the actuarial profession, a description of such methodology and tables shall be included with information adequate to support its general acceptance and validity; - (d) Sample calculations for representative issue ages including issue age 35 if within the issue age range.
-If the "triple status" methodology is used, sample calculations shall be performed for the situation where both insureds are alive and where only one insured is alive; - (e) Certification as to compliance with the NAIC Standard Nonforfeiture Law for Life Insurance, model #808; and - (f) The range of issue ages and the minimum specified amount for which the policy will be issued. - (7) The submission shall indicate the maximum number of insureds that may be covered at any one time and include a specimen specifications page reflecting this scenario. - (8) A description of any innovative or unique features of each policy form.

-- (9) State whether the policy is sex-distinct or unisex.
-If sex-distinct, the company shall confirm that the policy will not be issued in any employer-employee plans that are subject to the Norris decision and/or Title VII of the Civil Rights Act of 1964. - (10) Appropriate policy pages completed for each type of rating used by the company; for example, percentage of standard class premium, extra premium, temporary or permanent flat charge per \$1,000 to demonstrate how the policy will disclose the rates and charges applicable to each type of rating class.
-This is not intended to require pages for all rating classes, but only examples of each type of rating applied by the company.
+The company shall use the composite mortality table for issue ages at which there is no distinction between smoker and nonsmoker mortality rates and continue to use the table for all future attained ages; - (b) A description of the policy and policy provisions which affect the nonforfeiture values; - (c) The formulae, assumptions and methodology used; - (d) Sample calculations for representative issue ages including issue age 35 if within the issue age range; - (e) Certification as to compliance with the NAIC Standard Nonforfeiture Law for Life Insurance, model #808; and - (f) The range of issue ages and the minimum specified amount for which the policy will be issued. - (7) A description of any innovative or unique features of each policy form. - (8) State whether the policy is sex-distinct or unisex.
+If sex-distinct, the company shall confirm that the policy will not be issued in any employer-employee plans that are subject to the Norris decision and/or Title VII of the Civil Rights Act of 1964. - (9) Appropriate policy pages completed for each type of rating used by the company; for example, percentage of standard class premium, extra premium, temporary or permanent flat charge per \$1,000 to demonstrate how the policy will disclose the rates and charges applicable to each type of rating class.
+This is not intended to require pages for all rating classes, but only examples of each type of rating applied by the company. - (10) If the policy is for use with more than one plan, the submission shall include a separate set of uniquely numbered specification pages for each plan being submitted for approval, along with a separate actuarial memorandum for each plan.
+Examples of acceptable plans would include various endowment periods.